Taking Chances (song): Commercial performance

-The song debuted at number 58 on the UK Singles Chart, on 10 November 2007 and it peaked at number 40, on 17 November 2007.
-It spent 4 weeks on the chart.
-In France, the song debuted and peaked at number 7, on the SNEP chart.
-The song spent 22 consecutive weeks inside the French charts, until it dropped at number 91, on 5 April 2008.
-However, the song re-entered at number 88, on 10 January 2009, spending two more weeks.
-It re-appeared at number 94, on 4 April 2009, spending an additional two weeks.
-It re-entered once again on the chart at number 85, on 20 June 2009, staying for three more weeks.
-"Taking Chances" spent a total of 29 non-consecutive weeks on the chart.
-In Italy, the song debuted and peaked at number 5 on the FIMI charts, on 1 November 2007.
-Later, it fell to number 8, where it stayed for one more week.
-"Taking Chances" kept fluctuating on the chart for the next three weeks, until it reached number 9, on 22 December 2007.
+In the United Kingdom, the song debuted at number 58 on the UK Singles Chart on 10 November 2007 and peaked at number 40 one week later.
+It spent four weeks on the chart.
+In France, the song debuted and peaked at number seven on the SNEP chart.
+It remained on the chart for 22 consecutive weeks before dropping to number 91 on 5 April 2008.
+It later re‑entered at number 88 on 10 January 2009, spending two more weeks, reappeared at number 94 on 4 April 2009 for another two weeks, and re‑entered again at number 85 on 20 June 2009, staying for three weeks.
+In total, it spent 29 non‑consecutive weeks on the French chart.

-In Denmark, the song debuted and peaked at number 29 on the Danish Singles Chart, on 23 November 2007.
-It dropped the chart at number 31, on 30 November 2007.
-However, the song re-entered the Danish chart at number 3, becoming its peak position, on 13 June 2008.
-In Austria, the song debuted at number 43 on the Ö3 Austria Top 40 chart, on 9 November 2007, before moving to number 35 the following week.
-It peaked at number 12, in its third week, remaining in its peak position the following week.
+In Italy, the song debuted and peaked at number five on the FIMI chart on 1 November 2007.
+It fell to number eight the following week, fluctuated for several weeks, and reached number nine on 22 December 2007.
+In Denmark, the song debuted and peaked at number 29 on the Danish Singles Chart on 23 November 2007.
+It dropped to number 31 the following week, but re‑entered at number three on 13 June 2008, becoming its peak position.
+In Austria, the song debuted at number 43 on the Ö3 Austria Top 40 chart on 9 November 2007 and rose to number 35 the following week.
+It peaked at number 12 in its third week and held that position for a second week.
 It spent 14 weeks on the chart.

 Music video

 Celine Dion in the music video for "Taking Chances".

-The music video, directed by Paul Boyd, was filmed in three days, between 15–17 September 2007 in several different locations, in the Las Vegas Valley.

-It was released on 16 October 2007.
-The video features Dion breaking into a hotel and being chased.
-It also includes a guest appearance by one of the songwriters of the track, Dave A. Stewart.
-He described his cameo appearance as playing "a kind of enigmatic 'boss' character from a James Bond movie," and also commented that it was about 100 °F during filming.
+The music video for "Taking Chances" was directed by Paul Boyd and filmed over three days, from 15 to 17 September 2007, at various locations across the Las Vegas Valley.
+It premiered on 16 October 2007.
+The video follows Dion as she breaks into a hotel room and is pursued through the building.
+It also features a cameo by songwriter Dave Stewart, who appears as an enigmatic, boss-like figure reminiscent of a James Bond antagonist.
+Stewart later recalled that temperatures during filming reached about 100 °F.

-The video itself follows Dion as she is taken into the city of Las Vegas, where she performs her concert show.
-In the video Dion watches herself as a hidden entity behind a motorcycle helmet stealing Dion's identity from her supposed hotel residency suite.
-At the end of the video, she took off her motorcycle helmet.
+The narrative shows Dion arriving in Las Vegas for her show, only to notice a mysterious motorcyclist who moves through the city and eventually enters what appears to be her hotel suite.
+As the story unfolds, the figure mirrors her movements and gradually assumes her identity.
+The final scene reveals that the motorcyclist is Dion herself, removing the helmet to complete the transformation.